Skip to main content

 #5 Storage and Transfer

-We wondered if it was possible to visit Iguazú Falls and then cross into Brazil on the same day, avoiding the cost of another nights accomodation.
+We wondered if it was possible to visit Iguazú Falls and then cross into Brazil on the same day, avoiding the cost of another night’s accommodation.

-The good news is that there are lockers available with different sizes including one big enough to fit say a 60ltr backpack.
+The good news is that there are lockers available in different sizes including one big enough to fit say a 60 ltr backpack.

 Even if you do decide to remain in the park until closing time, it is still possible to make it across the border once you don’t mind arriving after sunset.